PeakWhale/helm/README.md

 This project is part of the PeakWhale™ open source ecosystem built to showcase real world AI architecture patterns for recruiters engineers and practitioners.

 ## Important Notice

 All data in this repository is 100 percent synthetic.
-Customer names transaction values merchants documents and PDFs are randomly generated and used for demonstration purposes only.
+Customer names transaction values merchants documents and PDF which stands for Portable Document Format files are randomly generated and used for demonstration purposes only.

+---

 ## What PeakWhale™ Helm Does

 In real enterprises insights are fragmented.

-- Transactions live in databases
+* Transactions live in databases
-- Supporting evidence lives in documents
+* Supporting evidence lives in documents
-- Analysts manually connect the dots
+* Analysts manually connect the dots

 PeakWhale™ Helm shows how AI agents can do this automatically.